1

 Cherry blossom season moves gradually across Japan, creating a unique opportunity to experience the blooms over several weeks.
 In 2026, Tokyo's most iconic viewing spots—such as Shinjuku Gyoen National Garden, Ueno Park, Chidorigafuchi, and Meguro River—reached full bloom around March 31, with the prime viewing window spanning approximately March 30 to April 5.
 That said, the experience doesn't end there.
 Late-blooming varieties expend the season, particularly in Shinjuku Gyoen National Garden, where blossoms can still be enjoyed into mid-April, even after peak season has passed elsewhere.

-Many travel guides suggest that catching cherry blossoms at their peak can be difficult—but in reality, it's far more accessible than you might think.
+With recent shifting weather patterns causing peak bloom to fluctuate by up to 10 days year-over-year, blind planning is a massive gamble.
+True accessibility relies on an operator's ability to pivot land routes dynamically.
 Plan your visit to Tokyo or most regions of Japan between late March and early April, and you'll have an excellent chance of experiencing the blossoms in full bloom.

 Bloom timing can also vary slightly between locations.
 To get the most accurate dates, you should check the official 2027 cherry blossom forecast which is updated weekly by Japan's leading meteorological agencies.